lwachowiak/LLMs-for-Social-Robotics/README.md

 For full results, refer to the paper.
 Scatterplots for other models can be found [here](https://github.com/lwachowiak/LLMs-for-Social-Robotics/tree/main/code/Experiment_1/plots) for Experiment 1 and [here](https://github.com/lwachowiak/LLMs-for-Social-Robotics/tree/main/code/Experiment_2/plots) for Experiment 2.

+To get the video stimuli use the following GitHub: https://github.com/lwachowiak/HRI-Video-Survey-on-Preferred-Robot-Responses